 Rent a Car from the Town or Online, not at the Airport

-If you plan to get a car during your stay in Crete, rent it from a rental agency in a town, not in an airport.
+If you plan to get a car during your stay in Crete, rent it from a rental agency in a town, not at the airport… never at the airport!

-The daily prices for renting a vehicle are usually higher in the airport than in the city center.
+The daily prices for renting a vehicle are usually a lot higher in the airport than in the city center.

 It is always a great idea to compare prices a few months before the trip, do so online, this way of booking in advance can save you some money!